vegaprotocol/specs/protocol/0044-lp-mechanics.md

 The point of liquidity provision on Vega is to incentivise people to place orders on the market that maintain liquidity on the book.
 This is done via a financial commitment and reward + penalty mechanics, and through the use of a special batch order type that automatically updates price/size as needed to meet the commitment and automatically refreshes its volume after trading to ensure continuous liquidity provision.

+Each market on Vega must have at least one committed liquidity provider (LP).
+This is enforced when a [governance proposal to create a market is submitted](0028-governance.md#1-create-market).
+In particular the proposal has to include [liquidity provision commitment](0038-liquidity-provision-order-type.md), see also below.

 Important note on wording:
 * liquidity provision / liquidity COMMITMENTs are the amount of stake a liquidity provider places as a bond on the market to earn rewards.
 * the COMMITMENT is converted to a liquidity OBLIGATION, measured in siskas.